 Wear layers of clothing in cold weather

 Another common trigger of eczema flare-ups is wearing thick pieces of clothing over dry skin.
-The combination of heat and sweat may make the skin sensitive, which may cause scaling and redness when the person scratches.
+The combination of heat and sweat may make the skin sensitive.
+Those may cause scaling and redness when the person scratches.

 To prevent this problem, invest in cold weather apparel that you can wear in layers.
 For example, pair a long-sleeved shirt with a cardigan, and then wear a coat on top of them.
 Dressing this way allows you to remove individual layers of clothing if you feel too warm.
-This may be a better option than wearing a single thick layer that you cannot remove, leaving you any options to cool down.
-Although maintaining moisture is essential in preventing eczema flare-ups, it is important to let the skin breathe and prevent it from overheating.
+This may be a better option than wearing a single thick layer that you cannot remove.
+It will leave you any options to cool down.
+Although maintaining moisture is essential in preventing eczema flare-ups.
+It is important to let the skin breathe and prevent it from overheating.

 Remove sweaty or wet clothes right away